raghavverma2/Traffic-Signs-Classification/README.md

 ## Evaluation

-The model achieved 98.79% accuracy after 35 epochs, about 10 seconds for each epoch on an AWS EC2 p2.xlarge instance.
+The model achieved 98.79% accuracy after 35 epochs and a batch size of 32, about 10 seconds for each epoch on an AWS EC2 p2.xlarge instance.